run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-install.md

-Below are instructions on how to install Run:AI cluster.
+Below are instructions on how to install a Run:AI cluster.
 Before installing, please review the installation prerequisites here: [Run AI GPU Cluster Prerequisites](cluster-prerequisites.md).

 !!!
 Important